cole-yanagihara/oahu-housing-affordability-analysis/README.md

 - Spatial autocorrelation analysis using `spdep`
 - LISA cluster analysis
 - Data visualization using `tmap` and `ggplot2`
+- Final map refinement and graphic design using Adobe Illustrator

 ## Key Findings